brown-palm/force-prompting/README.md

 ### Step 2: Generate plant swaying videos using PhysDreamer

-We used the [PhysDreamer](https://github.com/a1600012888/PhysDreamer) repo for our codebase.
+We used the [PhysDreamer](https://github.com/a1600012888/PhysDreamer) repo to do this.
 Our main modifications to their codebase allowed us to generate data at scale.
 We don't plan to release this code, but if you need it for your work please open an issue and we'll consider cleaning it up and releasing it.